paulober/MicroPico/.github/ISSUE_TEMPLATE/bug_report.md

 ## Any other comments?

-## Which version of Pico-W-Go are you using?
+## Which version of MicroPico are you using?

 ## Support info